PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Introduction

-First, we investigate the performance of PACMANN in combination with a variety of optimization algorithms for two low-dimensional problems: a 1D Burgers' equation and a 1D Allen-Cahn equation.
-We then perform sensitivity studies for the number of collocation points, the number of iterations between resampling, and the two aforementioned hyperparameters of our proposed method.
-In addition, we demonstrate the suitability of PACMANN to high-dimensional and inverse problems: a 5D Poisson's equation and a 2D inverse Navier-Stokes equation.
+First, we investigate the performance of PACMANN in combination with a variety of optimization algorithms for two low-dimensional problems: the one-dimensional Burgers' and Allen-Cahn equations.
+We then perform sensitivity studies on the number of collocation points and the method's hyperparameters.
+In addition, we demonstrate the suitability of PACMANN for high-dimensional and inverse problems.
+As test cases, we consider an inverse problem based on the two-dimensional Navier-Stokes equation, the Poisson's equation in five dimensions, and the three-dimensional Navier-Stokes equation.
+Finally, we apply PACMANN to a problem involving a re-entrant corner in a disk, showing the effectiveness of our approach on irregular domains.
 For all problems under consideration, we compare the performance of our method in terms of prediction accuracy and computational cost to state-of-the-art adaptive and non-adaptive sampling methods.
-Notably, our results show that our method matches the performance of state-of-the-art methods in terms of the accuracy/efficiency tradeoff for low-dimensional problems and efficiently scales to high-dimensional problems, where it outperforms state-of-the-art methods.
+Notably, our results show that our method matches the performance of state-of-the-art methods in terms of the accuracy/efficiency tradeoff for low-dimensional problems while efficiently scaling to high-dimensional problems, where it outperforms state-of-the-art methods.

-This paper is organized as follows.
-In Section \ref{sec:Methodology}, a review of the PINNs framework is given, followed by a description of PACMANN and the optimization algorithms considered in this study.
-Next, in experimental studies in Section \ref{sec:Results}, we compare the accuracy and computational cost of PACMANN to other sampling methods for three forward problems and an inverse problem under varying hyperparameters.
-Finally, in Section \ref{sec:Conclusions}, we summarize our findings.
+This paper is organized as follows: In~\Cref{sec:Methodology}, we briefly review the PINNs framework, followed by a description of PACMANN.
+Next, in experimental studies in~\Cref{sec:Results}, we compare the accuracy and computational cost of PACMANN to other state-of-the-art sampling methods for five forward problems and an inverse problem.
+Finally, in ~\Cref{sec:Conclusions}, we summarize our findings.